VirtoCommerce/vc-module-hotjar/docs/index.md

 # Overview

-Hotjar module allows you to assign Hotjar Site Id for a Store and get insights information about the shopping behaviour of your users from Heatmaps, Recordings, Feedback and etc.
+Hotjar module allows you to assign Hotjar Site Id for a Store and get insights about the shopping behaviour of your users from Heatmaps, Recordings, Feedback and etc.

 ## Key Features